david-boyd-mudbath/gatsby-cms-static-with-lambda/README.md

-# gatsby-starter-default
-A default Gatsby starter(customised)

-credit - www.leveluptutorials.com
+# Examples of building a Blog with Gatsby and Lambdas

+Credit base example from -> www.leveluptutorials.com